raheeldevninja/products_store/README.md

 Fetch products from Firestore
 Product listing with pagination
-Product details page with image, description, price, and stock Add to Cart functionality
+Product details page with image, description, price Add to Cart functionality

 🛒 Cart